womenrising/womenrising/README.md

 Women Rising is a website that helps to promote women by assisting them in finding female peers and mentors in their field.

-The website for women rising has become an open source project.
+The website for Women Rising has become an open source project.
 Our goal in making this open source is to give mainly women but anyone who is looking to get into development or someone who is just looking for a project to help out with, a place to display their awesome skills as well as try to give feedback to people on their code.
 All this is to be done in a respectful way, any contributor should review our code of conduct at
 [Code Of Conduct](https://github.com/kma3a/womenrising/blob/master/CODE_OF_CONDUCT.md).
-If you have any complaint please let us know by sending an email to info@womenrising.co and we will do our best to address them!
+If you have any complaints please let us know by sending an email to info@womenrising.co and we will do our best to address them!

 ### Getting Started